 Festivals, Radio, and Album Drops

 Talk to me about what else you were getting up to in Denmark?

 Well, after participating in the national freestyle championships in 2010, I made a song for the Danish national team and it was a big hit.
 It was fucking weird, ’cause I made that track in like a day or two and it was basically just a letter to the Danish team about how much they were gonna suck at the World Cup.
 It got played on the radio a couple of times, but I was at the Roskilde festival so I didn’t know.
 Then I came home and fucking Facebook was booming and I was like what the fuck is this shit?
 My song had a hundred thousand views on YouTube, I was like fuck!

 Yeah, it took me like 2 or 3 years.
 It was a good album, but I was kinda angry back then.
 Angry at everybody, that was kind of the whole concept for the album.
 It was like my Tupac period, me against the world.
 Some people loved it, some people hated it, so it was a 50/50 thing.

 Is it just the one album you released?

 Yeah, one real album called “Dear Denmark”, roughly translated.
-I’ve got a couple mixtapes and EPS as well.
+I’ve got a couple of mixtapes and EPS as well.

-Maybe you can you tell me a bit about that festival you did with Shabba Ranks we were talking about earlier?
+Maybe you can tell me a bit about that festival you did with Shabba Ranks we were talking about earlier?

 Well, it was kinda loco cause we found out like two days before the festival and we didn’t know anything, the guy was just like hey you wanna play here and we went for it cause we just said yes to basically every gig that could get some money in our pockets.
 Then we came there, and there is like Super Cat and Shabba Ranks and all kind of fucking big names, and we were like “wooooah”.
 We were like the smallest name there, but we just went on stage and rocked that shit!
 Was a fucking great reggae festival!